zavalab/ADAM_Documentation/dashboard_results.md

 <br>

 <p>
-    Now that we have reviewed the result summary categories, we can apply these definitions to interpret this example results.
+    Now that we have reviewed the result summary categories, we can apply these definitions to interpret the Waste to Energy, Low Electricity price scenario results.
 </p>

 <img src="Pictures\Dashboard_tutorials\run_model\results.png">